Once upon a time, in a

 A few moments later, Gwen's communicator buzzed.
 "I'm in the armoury.
 How fast do these jetpacks go?"

-"I can go out there, get the crystal, blast the hostage's cage open, and fly us both to safety while you take down the dragon.
+"I can go out there, get the crystal, blast the cage open, and fly us both to safety while you take down the dragon.
 I'll catch up with you."

 "Hang on Emily," Gwen shouted over the communicator.
 "The dragon's moving!"

 Flapping its wings, the dragon pulled upwards into a vertical loop and soared backwards through the air to position itself behind the ship.
 It caught up to the Treehouse quickly and wrapped its wings around the roof.
 With a firm grip, it went into a spin and let go, sending the ship spiralling out of control.
 Gwen slammed buttons and switches on the consoles around her and pulled back on the vertical wheel of the Captain's sphere.
 "Hold on!"
 The Treehouse pulled up out of its dive a second too late and smashed into the ground, skidding in the dirt for a few metres before coming to a stop.